BroadbandForum/data-model-template/docs/index.typ

     enumerationRef \
     pattern \
     units \
+    default
+    ],
-    default], [Data type facets
+    [Data type facets (#link(<sec:data-type-facets>)[A.2.3.3]).
+These
-    (#link(<sec:data-type-facets>)[A.2.3.3]).
-These are permitted only
-    when the base type is a named data type, i.e.~when the base attribute is specified.],
+    are permitted only when the base type is a named data type, i.e.~when the base attribute is specified.
+    ],
     [base64 \
     boolean \
     dateTime \
+    decimal \
     hexBinary \
     int \
     long \
     string \
     unsignedInt \
+    unsignedLong
+    ],
-    unsignedLong], [Primitive data type definition.
+    [Primitive data type definition.
 These are permitted only when the base type is primitive.
 There is an element for each primitive data type, and each element supports only the facets (#link(<sec:data-type-facets>)[A.2.3.3]) that are appropriate to
-    that data type.]
+    that data type.
+    ]
   )]
 ] <tbl:xml-named-data-types>